Hi9Here/deko-app/README.md

 ## This is the Home Page of deko

 ### Issue by Issue
 Issues are created on deko-app.
-When the testing below is done we version to V1.
+When the testing below is done successfully we version to V1.
 We do not move on till we get to the stage below.

 ### Testing Protocol